 Clutter can not only induce headaches, but they are eyesores as well that would do nothing to prove visual aesthetics.
 If you have a lot of clutter lying around at home, it would be a good idea to start getting rid of them before you even start packing.
 In this way, you would feel a lot more organized.
 Additionally, getting rid of the clutter would prevent you from packing things you would not necessarily need in your new home—saving you from all of the frustration in getting rid of them once you unpack and get settled into your new place.

 4.)
 Label your boxes and bags

 To know where items to be packed should go and to easily identify which is which, you should label all of your boxes and bags.
 Apart from categorizing them and knowing what the contents inside are, this would also help you determine which boxes and bags are to be opened and unpacked first.
 Typically, this is best done if the box is labeled according to where its contents will be placed (labeled per room).
-However, it would also be ideal if you also wrote and included the contents in its label.
+However, it would also be ideal if you also wrote and included the contents of its label.
 Boxes that contain important and sensitive documents such as birth certificates, insurances, passports and the like should be placed in a secure folder and should have a different marking than the rest.
 Ideally, this folder should be in your person at all times.